Mommy (2014 film)

-Mommy is a 2014 Canadian drama film written, produced, directed and edited by Xavier Dolan and starring Anne Dorval, Antoine Olivier Pilon, and Suzanne Clément.
+Mommy is a 2014 Canadian melodrama film written, directed and edited by Xavier Dolan and starring Anne Dorval, Antoine Olivier Pilon, and Suzanne Clément.
 The story concerns a mother with a sometimes-violent teenage son, struggling to control his behaviour in a desperate attempt to avoid seeing him being institutionalized.

 The story focuses on mother–son relationships, a reoccurring theme in Dolan's work, and also marks his fourth collaboration with Dorval and his third with Clément.
 Inspiration for this particular story was drawn from Dolan's discovery of Pilon and the music of Ludovico Einaudi.
 It was shot in Quebec in an unconventional 1:1 aspect ratio.

 The film debuted at the 2014 Cannes Film Festival, where it won the Jury Prize.
 It subsequently became a critical and financial success, grossing over $13 million worldwide.
 Mommy went on to win numerous other awards, among them nine Canadian Screen Awards, including Best Motion Picture.
+Mommy was announced as Canada's submission for the Academy Award for Best International Feature Film at the 87th Academy Awards, but it was not nominated.

 Plot

 In a fictional outcome for the 2015 Canadian federal election, a political party comes to power and establishes a law called S-14.
-This legislation allows parents of troubled children and limited finances to place their children in hospitals, without regard for fundamental justice.
+This legislation allows parents of troubled children with limited finances to place their children in hospitals, without regard for fundamental justice.

 Diane "Die" Després, a widowed mother and 46-year-old advice columnist, picks up her son Steve from an institution.
 Steve, who has ADHD and an attachment disorder, was being discharged after starting a fire in which another youth was injured.
 Die brings Steve to their new home in Saint-Hubert and struggles to care for him under financial distress.
 When Steve gives her a cart full of groceries and a necklace reading "Mommy", Die suspects that he has stolen the items.
 Enraged by the accusation, Steve begins choking her, and she defends herself by hitting him with a glass frame.
-Whilst chaos ensues, Kyla, a neighbour and teacher on sabbatical, shows up to tend to their wounds.
+Whilst chaos ensues, Kyla, a neighbour and teacher on sabbatical, shows up to tend to Steve's wounds.

 Kyla, who is dealing with a stuttering problem and recently moved into the area with her husband and daughter, begins to tutor Steve.
 After a disastrous tutoring session where Steve goads Kyla, she snaps and attacks him.
 After the confrontation, Steve mellows and indicates he is glad to know her and respects her boundaries and expectations.
 Kyla notes Steve reminds her of her late son.
 The three have bonded and their situation improves: Die has a cleaning job and translation work on the side, Kyla's speech problem is resolving, and Steve is receiving better marks on his school work.
 All is looking up, until Die is served papers by the parents of the injured boy, indicating she and Steve are being sued for the injuries caused by his fire.